Transport and removal of a passive tracer in porous media employing surface washing: Results and discussion

-For a quantitative analysis of the transport dynamics, we examine a typical experiment in Fig.~\ref{fig:decontamination_dynamics} conducted with an inclination angle $\alpha=11.0$ degrees, a porous plate made of beads of size 300--400\;\si{\um}, a plan-view tracer area of $A_0 = (2.66 \pm 0.69) \times 10^3 \ \mathrm{mm^2}$ at $t$ \SI{0}{\second} ($m_d$ = 0.2 mg), and a dwell period prior to washing of $\tau=$ 18 hours.
+For a quantitative analysis of the transport dynamics, we examine a typical experiment in Fig.~\ref{fig:decontamination_dynamics} conducted with an inclination angle $\alpha=\SI{11.0}{\degree}$, the coarse porous plate, a plan-view tracer area of $A_0 = (2.66 \pm 0.69) \times 10^3\;\si{\mm\squared}$ at $t= \SI{0}{\second}$ ($m_d$ = \SI{0.2}{\milli \gram}), and a dwell period prior to washing of $\tau=\SI{18}{\hour}$ (experiment E7 from Table~\ref{tab:parameters}).
 The variation in $A_0$ here was determined from repeated experiments under identical conditions with the same tracer solution volume.
 Fig.~\ref{fig:decontamination_dynamics}(a) shows the total tracer mass that has been removed from the porous plate, $m_r$, normalised with the tracer mass initially deposited on the porous plate, $m_d$, as a function of time, $t$.
-The indicated inflection point is determined by locating the minimum of the first derivative of a least-squares spline fitted to the experimental data.
-The three different stages of the porous plate washing after $t=0$, can be identified by the evolution of $m_r(t)/m_d$.
-The black solid line represents the mean curve obtained from three repeated experiments, and the shaded region spans two standard deviations.
+We present curves obtained from both the fluorometer (black solid line) and dye attenuation (red solid line), with the imaging data scaled by a single multiplicative factor, $\scalefact$ (see Eq. \ref{eq:mass_BL}).
+The indicated inflection point, which corresponds to the time $t_b$, was determined by locating the minimum of the first derivative of a least-squares spline fitted to the experimental data from the fluorometer.
+The three different stages of tracer removal after $t=0$, can be identified by the evolution of $m_r(t)/m_d$.
+The solid lines represents the mean curve obtained from three repeated experiments, and the shaded region spans two standard deviations.
 The mean and standard deviation of the removed mass were computed at each time instant.
-The use of shading to highlight the standard variation between repeated experiments is also used in Fig.~\ref{fig:decontamination_dynamics}(c)--(d).)
+The use of shading to highlight the standard variation (based on the imaging measurements) between repeated experiments is also used in Fig.~\ref{fig:decontamination_dynamics}(c)--(e).